Skip to main content

 You may have noticed a subtle shift within your own body.
 The energy that once felt abundant now seems to wane more quickly.
 Perhaps you see changes in your physical form, where muscle tone feels harder to maintain and body fat seems more inclined to accumulate.

 This experience, this internal narrative of change, is a valid and deeply personal starting point for understanding your own biology.
 These feelings are often the first signals that lead us to explore the intricate internal communication network that governs our vitality.
-At the center of this network for repair and metabolism is a molecule known as somatotropin, or human (HGH).
+At the center of this network for repair and metabolism is a molecule known as somatotropin, or human growth hormone (HGH).

 In our younger years, growth hormone is the primary architect of our physical selves, building bone, muscle, and tissues.
 As we transition into adulthood, its function matures into one of tireless maintenance.
 It becomes the body’s master regulator of cellular repair, metabolic efficiency, and the preservation of a healthy body composition.